“The LORD saw that the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually.”

 Each January when I go to the gym, I notice that it is packed with people.
 The treadmills and ellipticals are occupied as are the strength-training machines.
 People begin the New Year with noble goals and great ambitions.
 But by February it is a different story.

 I am one of these well-intentioned souls.
 I am determined to lose weight, exercise more diligently, and generally form better habits.
-But despite my noble efforts, I stepped on the scale yesterday and gained weight!
-Why is that?
-Why is it so difficult to follow through consistently on the things we know we ought to do?
+But despite my noble efforts, the scale barely moves.
+Why is it so difficult to consistently do what we know we ought to do?

 This is the human condition.
-And it is the consequence of sin and death entering Adam’s family as we saw in Genesis 3.
-From that defining moment in Eden, over the next ten generations, things went from bad to worse.
-The problems with mankind were not merely about him failing to do the good he wanted to do.
-Rather, man had become increasingly wicked and violent to the point that every intention of the thoughts of his heart was only evil continually.
+It is the consequence of sin and death entering the world through Adam.
+Over the next ten generations, things went from bad to worse.
+Men became increasingly wicked and violent to the point that every intention of the thoughts of their hearts was only evil continually.
 God felt sorry that He even made man.
-Therefore, He determined to destroy the people whom He had created.
+Therefore, He decided to destroy the people whom He had created.

 Do you see parallels with what is happening in the world today?
 Jesus said that in the last days lawlessness will abound and the love of many will grow cold (Matthew 24:12).
 He also compared the days of Noah with the time immediately before His Second Coming.